Scurvy: How a Surgeon, A Mariner, and a Gentleman Solved the Greatest Medical Mystery of the Age of Sail by Stephen J. Brown

 The Buried Book: The Loss and Rediscovery of the Great Epic of Gilgamesh by David Damrosch

-Summary: Adventurers, explorers, kings, gods, and goddesses come to life in this "useful, entertaining and informative" story of the first great epic (The Washington Post)
+explorers, kings, gods, and goddesses come to life in this "useful,

+David Damrosch begins with the rediscovery of the epic in 1872 and from there goes backward in time, all the way to Gilgamesh himself.
+The Buried Book is an illuminating tale of history as it was written, stolen, lost, and--after 2,000 years and countless battles, conspiracies, and revelations--finally found.
 Angie's Comments: Another look into ancient civilizations and lives.
 I had heard of the Epic of Gilgamesh in sixth grade social studies, but I hadn’t heard of it since.
 The Epic itself is interesting, but the issues around its decipherment, its discovery, and its beginnings is fascinating.
 It is the story of different cultures, different values, and the uncertainties of life and death.
 If you read this book, it is best to read the Introduction first to understand the rest of the book.
+Recommended for readers interested in archaeology, ancient history, and/or literature. |

 August 26, 2015